3052/blog/2025-07/chatBot/gemini-flash/readme.md

     where **Period@duration is preferred** over MPD@mediaPresentationDuration.
 - Emits the initialization URL (`@initialization` or `<Initialization sourceURL="">`) when present.
 - Never ignores any error—panic on failure is acceptable.
-- If a `<Representation>` has neither template nor list, emit the absolute URL derived from its effective BaseURL.
 - Distinguishes absent `startNumber` (default 1) from explicit `startNumber="0"`.
 - Appends segments for the same Representation ID if it appears in multiple Periods.
 - Respects `MPD@BaseURL`, `Period@BaseURL`, `AdaptationSet@BaseURL`, and `Representation@BaseURL`.